The Global Language of Business

 Want to know more?

-For more information on GS1 Denmark's work on extended producer responsibility, please contact Marie Thea Larsen
+If you want to know more about GS1 Denmark's work with extended producer responsibility, please contact Marie Thea Hentze.